ZafreenJagir/genai-math-llm-integration/README.md

 To design and implement a Python function for calculating the volume of a cylinder, integrate it with a chat completion system utilizing the function-calling feature of a large language model (LLM).

 ### PROBLEM STATEMENT:
+To design and implement a Python function for calculating the volume of a cylinder of a large language model (LLM).
 ### DESIGN STEPS:

 STEP 1: